Category: The Technological Herbarium

 From The Technological Herbarium, by Gianna Maria Gatti – Interactive Plant Growing and Trans Plant by Christa Sommerer and Laurent Mignonneau (translated by Alan N. Shapiro)

-Gianna Maria Gatti: (translated from the Italian by Alan N. Shapiro) An interest in botany forms the basis of the training of Christa Sommerer: she dedicated herself to this after her secondary studies, enrolling in the Faculty of Biology and Botany of Vienna.
-Her intention was to investigate nature by applying and elaborating methods suitable…
+Christa Sommerer has a strong interest in botany: she dedicated herself to this after her secondary studies, enrolling in the Faculty of Biology and Botany of Vienna.
+Her intention was to investigate nature with methods suitable to the classification of plants for the purpose of achieving the formulation of systematic rules.

 -